-Hydroquinone works by decreasing the production of melanin pigments.
-Used in the skin lighteners, brighteners, and fade creams it has been proven to fade out spots and helps to make skin tone more even.
+Hydroquinone decreases the production of melanin.
+An excess of melanin causes skin discolorations.
+Hydroquinone in skin lighteners, brighteners, and fade creams have been proven to fade out spots and make skin tone evener.

-While once considered a miracle ingredient in bleaching creams and other skin whitening products, new studies have shown it to be a dangerous toxin.
-In short it is an effective ingredient, however there are certain health risks by using it.
+While once considered a miracle ingredient in skin lightening products, new studies have shown it to be a dangerous toxin.
+In short it is an effective ingredient, however, there are certain health risks by using it.

-The FDA has come to similar conclusions about the health risks but have not yet issued a ban on it’s use.
+The FDA has come to similar conclusions about the health risks but has not yet issued a ban on its use.
 The U.S. Cosmetics Ingredient Review Panel stated Hydroquinone is unsafe for use in leave-on cosmetic products.
 In other words unsafe for use in products left on the skin.

 Products That May Contain Hydroquinone

-In addition to its use in skin lighteners it can also be found in facial and skin cleansers, and facial moisturizers, although it’s no longer widely used in these type of products.
+In addition to its use in skin lighteners it can also be found in facial and skin cleansers, and facial moisturizers, although it’s no longer widely used in these types of products.

 Want Better Looking Skin Without The Use Of Hydroquinone?

-Hydroquinone is effective at whitening skin tone and is successful in helping to fade freckles, age spots, sunspots and more but is it worth risking one’s health and safety by using it?
+Hydroquinone is effective at lightening skin tone.
+It can fade out freckles, age spots, sunspots and more.
+Is it worth risking one’s health and safety by using it?
 There are safer alternatives available.

-Health conscious people who are looking for an effective skin lightening product that works without the use of this chemical may not realize there is a Hydroquinone alternative called Alpha-Arbutin.
+Health-conscious people are looking for an effective skin lightening product that works without the use of this chemical.
+Fortunately, there is a Hydroquinone alternative called Alpha-Arbutin.
 It’s as effective as Hydroquinone without the risks associated with this harsh chemical.

 Check the ingredients list!
 Look for skin lighteners that don’t contain this chemical.
 Also keep a sharp lookout for mercury, steroids, and parabens.
 There is a simple reason manufacturers use Hydroquinone instead of Alpha-Arbutin.

 Alpha-Arbutin is expensive to manufacture and Hydroquinone is not.
-This is also why you may not have seen products containing Alpha-Arbutin in local stores and pharmacies…the price.
-It has come into the marketplace from specialty skin lightening formulaters who of course must charge more.
+The reason you may not have seen products containing Alpha-Arbutin in local stores and pharmacies is the price.
+It’s available from specialty skin lightening formulators who of course must charge more.